Safety and Welfare Policy statement ...........................................................................

 - Managing the pool car log/ vehicle defect report form process

-- The issuing of new tax discs/ MOT arrangements was appropriate
+- The issuing of new tax discs/ MOT arrangements as appropriate

-- Liaising with Health and Safety manager reference accident rates and training requirements.
+- Liaising with Safeguarding Lead re accident rates and training requirements

-iii) As a vehicle is considered as a place of work, the driver has a responsibility under the Health and Safety at work Act 1974 to look after their own safety and others around him/her.
+iii) As a vehicle is considered as a place of work, the driver has a responsibility under the Health and Safety at Work Act 1974 to look after their own safety and others around them.
 Drivers are expected to make themselves familiar with this policy and to ensure that they practice safe methods of driving at all times.

-iv) Occupational Health Safety and Security Manager will monitor the overall implementation and application of the policy and update where appropriate.
-He will work in conjunction with the Estates Manager to ensure all employees fulfil their duties.
+iv) Senior Management and Safeguarding Lead will monitor the overall implementation and application of the policy and update where appropriate.
+The Safeguarding Lead will ensure all employees fulfil their duties.

 (e) Arrangements for driving safely at work

-i) Vehicles; The use of privately owned vehicles is prohibited without prior permission from the Head of Department
+i) Vehicles: The use of privately-owned vehicles is prohibited without prior permission from the Safeguarding Lead.

-- The driving of Training company vehicles is limited to authorised persons who are over 19 and have held a full licence for over 12 months.
+- The driving of EDLounge Ltd. vehicles is limited to authorised persons who are over 19 and have held a full licence for over 12 months.

 - Any road traffic offences that occur whilst the employee is driving for work are the responsibility of the driver; as such any fines must be paid by the driver.